 Asiatic Lily makes a perfect plant for landscape design.
-One of the hardiest and most popular lilies grown, this true lily when planted correctly, produce long-lasting flowers.
-Beginners new to planting bulbs find Asiatic Lilies among the easiest of all lilies to play with.
+One of the hardiest and most popular lilies grown, this true lily produces long-lasting flowers when planted correctly.
+Beginners new to planting bulbs find Asiatic Lilies among the easiest lilies to play with.
 They are the first lilies of the season to flower, and they multiply fast.
-With simple care, these temperate northern hemisphere natives, grow and do well in USDA hardiness zones 10 all the way to 3.
+With simple care, these temperate northern hemisphere natives grow and do well in USDA Plant Hardiness Zones 10 all the way to 3.

 Oriental Lily shares a number of features with the Asiatic Lily.
-However, they also possess distinct differences and no one should see them as the same.
-A few of their dissimilarities include fragrance, sizes, and bloom color.
+However, they also possess distinct differences, and no one should see them as the same.
+A few of their dissimilarities include fragrance, size, and bloom color.

-When you receive Asiatic bulbs plant them as soon as possible to keep them from drying out.
-For a nicer look, place 3 or more lily bulbs that will eventually multiply into groupings.
+When you receive Asiatic bulbs, plant them as soon as possible to keep them from drying out.
+Place three or more lily bulbs that will eventually multiply into groupings for a nicer look.
 Plant them among other flowers to provide the bulbs with shade.
 A bulb planter comes in handy to make a hole at just the right depth.

-A light ring of 5-10-10 fertilizer around the lilies, mixed into the topsoil provides the nutrients required for Asiatic Lilies to thrive.
+A light ring of 5-10-10 fertilizer around the lilies, mixed into the topsoil, provides the nutrients required for Asiatic Lilies to thrive.
 This type of fertilizer supplies phosphorus and other nutrients needed for large and healthy blooms.
-Apply the fertilizer once Asiatic Lilies begin to grow each spring following the application rate directions on the fertilizer bag.
+Apply the fertilizer once Asiatic Lilies begin to grow each spring, following the fertilizer bag's application rate directions.
 Generally, these lilies do not require frequent fertilizing.

-Deadheading the blooms as soon as the petals drop improves the appearance but also prevents the plant from using up its energy on seed development.
+Deadheading the blooms as soon as the petals drop improves the appearance and prevents the plant from using its energy on seed development.

 Pests and Diseases